Saudi Arabia to sign deals with Russia during visit - sources

 Saudi Arabia and Russia, the world’s two biggest oil producers, have worked closely together over the past year to bring about a deal between OPEC and non-OPEC crude producers to curb global output and support prices.

-Other agreements expected to be signed include an MoU between Saudi Aramco and Novatek (NVTK.MM), Russia’s biggest non-state gas producer, to look for investment opportunities in the gas sector.
+Other agreements expected to be signed include an MoU between Saudi Aramco and Novatek, Russia’s biggest non-state gas producer, to look for investment opportunities in the gas sector.

-Sibur declined to comment.
-Novatek’s spokesman declined immediate comment.
+Sibur declined to comment and Novatek was not immediately available to comment.
 SABIC said it did not comment on rumour or speculation while Aramco did not immediately provide a comment.

 Kirill Dmitriev, the head of the sovereign Russian Direct Investment Fund (RDIF), said on Tuesday that the fund was in the final stage of negotiations with Saudi partners about major Russian projects in the kingdom, without giving specifics.